Canada's COVID rules on leisure travel weighing on business, say industry officials

 "There is hesitation to travel, even though they have an exemption," Poirier said.

-(Reporting By Allison Lampert in Montreal and Rod Nickel in Winnipeg; editing by Emelia Sithole-Matarise)
+(Reporting By Allison Lampert in Montreal and Rod Nickel in Winnipeg; additional reporting by David Ljunggren in Ottawa editing by Emelia Sithole-Matarise)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))